 People who claim to make perfect Yorkshire Pudding say you have to let the batter rest and some others say you don’t.
 Some say the batter has to be room temperature, some say it has to be cold.
 I was so confused.
 But……I found a great resource that explained everything using a bit of science and, best of all, several trials testing all the theories with results and pictures!
 A little too much information?
 Maybe.
 But, for someone like me it helped explain a few things.
 A lot of things actually.

 Here’s a link to the site:

-So, I tested my new and improved Yorkshire Pudding knowledge and I made the best dam yorkies I’ve ever made!
+So, I tested my new and improved Yorkshire Pudding knowledge and I made the best dam Yorkies I’ve ever seen!

 In a nutshell, these are the things that have worked consistently for me:

 1. Make the batter in advance and put it in the fridge.

 2. Take the batter out of the fridge about 30 minutes before cooking and give it a quick whisk before pouring into the pan.

 3. Heat the pan and the oil before pouring in the batter.

 4. Cook in a really hot oven on the middle rack and don’t reduce the temperature.

 5. Crack your eggs into a measuring cup and add an equal amount of milk, diluting a little bit with water.